top of page

 Chemotherapy

-An MRI in November identified a small mass in a different abdominal location.
+An MRI in November identified a small mass in a different location of Parker's abdomen.
 By January 2021, scans revealed significant growth and additional tumors.

-Parker underwent a third surgery for mass removal.
-Pathology reclassified her cancer as 'infantile fibrosarcoma'.
+Parker underwent a third surgery to reduce the various masses.
+Upon further testing, pathology reclassified her cancer as 'infantile fibrosarcoma'.
 She then began targeted treatment with a MEK inhibitor, initially successful but later unsuccessful.

-Chemotherapy commenced in May 2021 with dactinomycin & vincristine, shrinking tumors but raising concerns of insufficient response.
+Chemotherapy commenced in May 2021 with dactinomycin & vincristine, initially shrinking the tumors but later raising concerns of insufficient response.
 This led to a shift to more potent ifosfamide and doxorubicin due to potential recurrence or spread risks.

 Radiation

 Over the course of the summer of 2021, Parker completed multiple rounds of chemotherapy.
-By August, imagining showed two of the tumors had responded to chemotherapy, but that two areas were enlarging and increasingly PET avid.
+By August, imagining showed two of the tumors had responded to chemotherapy, but that two areas were failing to respond to treatment, enlarging and increasingly PET avid.

 b6b539_e20b7582c507484abf69ed7731ee7061~mv2.jpg